greenm01/ec4x/docs/ec4x_specs.md

 - Blockade Engagement:
   - Fleets assigned to Blockade an enemy planet (Fleet Order 05) will engage only with enemy fleets ordered to Guard that same planet.
 - Guard Engagement:
-  - Fleets assigned to Guard a planet (Fleet Order 05) will engage only enemy fleets with orders ranging from 05 to 08, focusing on defensive or blockading actions.
+  - Fleets assigned to Guard a planet (Fleet Order 05) will engage only enemy fleets with orders ranging from 05 to 08 and 12, focusing on defensive or blockading actions.

 Task Forces form according to Section 5.2.